xfacta/Automotive-InputOutput-Circuits/README.md

 There is a "Power Good" circuit for the Speedometer Arduino to ensure it doesnt try to write to EEPROM during bad power situations.

-The Tachometer Arduino outputs high RPM as PWM to the Fuel/Temp Arduino, where a NeoPixel strip is used as a shift light.
+The Tachometer Arduino outputs high RPM as PWM to the Fuel/Temp/Volts Arduino, where a NeoPixel strip is used as a shift light.
 The last LED on the strip is used to indicate various statuses.

 Arduino analog and digital inputs are protected by schottky diodes as appropriate.
 Where inverters are used they have inbuilt protection diodes and only an external resistor is used.
+Most of the digital inputs are debounced in hardware via the schmitt trigger inverters and basic noise filtering.

 An Op Amp is used to get a more usable voltage range from the fuel level sensor, since the standard Datsun fuel sender only has an 8ohm to 80ohm range.